What trends create opportunities or risks in the European market for natural food additives?

-Some specific farming practices, such as organic farming, can improve soil structure and water retention.
+Some specific farming practices, such as organic and regenerative farming, can improve soil structure and water retention.
 Other positive effects of organic farming on the environment include combating desertification, improving biodiversity and mitigating other effects of climate change.

 IBIS Rice, for example, is a Cambodia-based conservation enterprise up that has set up an ambitious project to produce rice while using less water and improving biodiversity.
 Established in 2009 to preserve forests and wetlands and protect the endangered giant ibis — Cambodia’s national bird — the enterprise sources and exports organic jasmine rice from 1,000 farmers, as well as finished rice products.
 The project has developed an export market for Cambodian rice while protecting more than 500,000 hectares of wetlands and conserving more than 50 animal species.

 - Keep yourself up to date on the prices of natural food additives and other commodities that may affect prices of natural food additives by visiting trade shows and checking company websites and online platforms that offer food additives.